Table of Contents Contents

 An Expired SIN Number

 When your SIN expires, and you don't renew it, this means you aren't eligible to work in Canada anymore.
-You would have to reapply in order to resume your work permit.
+You would have to reapply to resume your work permit.
 You're still able to file your income tax return, though, if you haven't already done so.
 If you have a SIN that will expire and intend to keep working, it's recommended that you apply for an extension before your expiry date.